About Monetary Policy

 What are the Objectives of Monetary Policy?

-• the maintenance of full employment in Australia; and
+2. the maintenance of full employment in Australia.

-Since the early 1990s, these objectives have found practical expression in a target for consumer price inflation, of 2–3 per cent per annum.
-Monetary policy aims to achieve this over an appropriate timeframe that depends on economic circumstances and, where necessary, balances the Board's price stability and full employment objectives.
-Controlling inflation preserves the value of money.
-In the long run, this is the principal way in which monetary policy can help to form a sound basis for long-term growth in the economy.
+Since the early 1990s, these objectives have found practical expression in a target for consumer price inflation, of 2–3 per cent per annum, while also balancing the RBA’s employment objective.
+The earliest references to this inflation targeting approach were contained in speeches by the then Governor in August 1992 and March and August 1993.
+Controlling inflation is important because if preserves the value of money and, in the long run, is the principal way in which monetary policy can help to form a sound basis for long-term growth in the economy.

 The Monetary Policy Framework